Terminology of LMS - What does all terms in an LMS mean?

 When you send an email to a user and remind him to take a Course or a Task within a Course Plan, you write a text in the Body of the message.
 Hence the term Reminder Body.

 SAAS is an abbreviation for "Software as a Service".
-The terminology refers to deliver software over the internet based on a subscription model.
+The terminology refers to delivering software over the internet based on a subscription model.
 In the EdTech business, Klick Data has been since 1992 and has SAAS as its core business model since 2004 at the launch of the platform K3.

 A system within the EdTech industry to export and import content in a format that makes Courses and content compatible across the industry and various platforms used since the beginning of the Century.
-SCORM stands for “Sharable Content Object Reference Model”.
+SCORM stands for “Sharable Content Object Reference Model.”
 Read more about SCORM.
-In KLMS you can import SCORM courses from other systems to maintain and enhance the ROI of previous investments in productions with the benefits of the award-winning system of KLMS.
+In KLMS, you can import SCORM courses from other systems to maintain and enhance the ROI of previous investments in productions with the benefits of the award-winning system of KLMS.
 It also gives the clients of Klick Data security to bring forward the courses to other systems (god forbids...! ) in the future.

-A Section is a part of the Dashboard with content displayed for the Academy User in order for the Library of Courses, Material, Test and Surveys to be displayed as well as the Academy Users Progress.
+A Section is a part of the Dashboard with content displayed for the Academy User for the Library of Courses, Material, Test and Surveys to be displayed as well as the Academy Users Progress.
 It's the landing page parts and starting point for the navigation in KLMS.

 A name of a Course, A material, Test, or a Survey.
 It’s the Headline of the Object.